Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial electricity is approximately $0.07 – $0.11/kWh, as of September 2025.
+Average Cost Of Power: Industrial electricity is approximately $0.07 – $0.11/kWh as of September 2025.
 This pricing profile is supported by a generation mix that is ~96% renewable, predominantly hydroelectric.
 This cost advantage directly improves the bottom line for power-intensive AI and high-performance computing workloads.

-Power Grid Reliability: The grid in Oslo is well-engineered and exceptionally reliable.
+Power Grid Reliability: The grid in Oslo is well-engineered and reliable.
 It benefits from a redundant supply architecture with multi-substation support, ensuring high availability for major data center corridors as of September 2025.

 Market Access, Business & Tax Climate